ActuallyAdequate/Chimaera/core/rules/abilities.md

 ### Get Yourself Together

 Tags: `Action`
-You can remove one Condition.
+You can remove one non-environmental Condition.
+That is a condition that is not from the weather or some other indefinite effect.

 ### Metamorphose